Using the Risk/Reward Ratio in Trading

 The risk is then compared to the profit to create the ratio: risk/reward = $0.10 / $0.25 = 0.4

-If the ratio is great than 1.0, that means the risk is greater than the profit potential on the trade.
-If the ratio is less than 1.0, then the profit potential is greater than the risk.
+If the ratio is great than 1.0, the risk is greater than the profit potential on the trade.
+If the ratio is less than 1.0, the profit potential is greater than the risk.

-In isolation it sounds like low risk/ratios of 0.1 or 0.2 would be better, but that is not necessarily the case.
+By itself, it appears that low risk/ratios of 0.1 or 0.2 are better, however, that is not necessarily the case.
 Traders must also consider the odds that their profit target will be reached before their stop loss.
-You can make any trade look attractive by putting your profit target very far away from the entry point, but how often will the market reach that lofty target before reaching the much closer stop loss level?
+You can make any trade look attractive by putting your profit target far away from the entry point, but how often will the market reach that lofty target before reaching the much closer stop loss level?

 Therefore, there is a balancing act between taking trades that offer more profit than risk, but where the trade still has a reasonable chance of reaching the target before the stop loss.
 For most day traders, risk/reward ratios typically fall between 1.0 and 0.25, although there are exceptions.
-Day traders, swing traders, and investors should shy away from trades where the profit potential is less than what they are putting at risk (risk/reward greater than 1.0).
+Day traders, swing traders, and investors should shy away from trades where the profit potential is less than what they are putting at risk, for example, a risk/reward greater than 1.0.
 There are enough favorable opportunities available that there is little reason to take on more risk for less profit.

-To trade effectively have a trading plan in place, which tells you exactly when and where you enter a trade, and how, why and where and will place your stop loss levels and targets under various market conditions.
-Then have a rule which stipulates that you only take trades which produce a risk/reward ratio of a certain number or lower.
+To trade effectively, have a trading plan in place that tells you exactly when and where to enter a trade and where to place your stop loss levels and targets under various market conditions.
+Then have a rule that stipulates that you only take trades that produce a risk/reward ratio of a certain number or lower.

 In isolation, it is typically better to take trades that have lower risk/reward ratios, as that means the profit potential outweighs the risk.
 The risk/reward doesn't need to be very low to be effective, though; anything below 1.0 is likely to produce better results than taking trades with a greater than 1.0 risk/reward ratio.
-The risk to reward ratio is often used in combination with some of the other risk management ratios, such as the win to loss ratio (which compares the number of winning and losing trades), and the break even percentage (which gives the number of winning trades that are required to break even).
+The risk/reward ratio is often used in combination with other risk management ratios, such as the win/loss ratio, which compares the number of winning and losing trades, and the break-even percentage, which gives the number of winning trades that are required to break even.